philgyford/col-scraper/README.md

 # City of London councillors data scraper

-There are currently two scripts here:
+This repo provides several things:

-* `scrape_members.py` scrapes the [City of London's Councillors][colc] page and creates the JSON files included here in the `data/` directory.
+1. A script that scrapes data from pages [City of London's Councillors][colc] and saves them into JSON files (which area included here in the `data/` directory). (`scrape_members.py`)

-* `convert_json_to_sqlite.py` uses those JSON files to create an SQLite database of the data.

-Install requirements with:

-    pip install -r requirements.txt
+2. A script that converts these JSON files into an SQLite database. (`convert_json_to_sqlite.py`)

+3. Configuration to use [Datasette][datasette] to create a web-browsable version of the SQLite database.

+4. A Dockerfile suitable for deploying the Datasette interface to something like [Zeit.co][zeit].

+Each step is detailed below.

-This currently gets basic data about each member (e.g. name, ward, party), their data from the Register of Interests, and their committee memberships.
+The scraping script currently gets basic data about each member (e.g. name, ward, party), their data from the Register of Interests, and their committee memberships.
 It could fetch more, such as contact details, voting record, etc.

 While every effort has been taken to ensure accuracy, I haven't checked every single piece of saved data, so use at your own risk.

+## Setup

+Install python requirements with:

+    pip install -r requirements.txt

+## The four steps

+From scraping the data through to deploying on Zeit.co.

-## Fetching the JSON data
+### 1. Fetching the JSON data

-The JSON data is included here, but to re-fetch it, or start from scratch:
+The JSON data is included here, so this step isn't required, but to re-fetch it, or start from scratch:

     python ./scrape_members.py